microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/06-WhatToUseWhen.md

  - 01 **Discovery**: The original statement of the problem from the customer
  - 02 **Envisioning**: A "blue-sky" description of what success in the project would look like.
 Often phrased as *"I can..."* statements
- - 03 **Architecture Design Session** (ADS): An initial layout of the technology options and choices for a preliminary solution
+ - 03 **Architecture Design Session**: An initial layout of the technology options and choices for a preliminary solution
  - 04 **Proof-Of-Concept** (POC): After the optimal solution technologies and processes are selected, a POC is set up with a small representative example of what a solution might look like, as much as possible.
 If available, a currently-running solution in a prallel example can be used
  - 05 **Implementation**: Implementing a phased-in rollout of the completed solution based on findings from the previous phases
  - 06 **Handoff**: A post-mortem on the project with a discussion of future enhancements